tuna2908/share-yours/README.md

 share-yours
 ==================

-This [React] app is a DApp for Image NFT Online Gallery using NEAR smart contract assembly as BE The app was initialized with [create-near-app]
+This [React] app is a DApp for Image NFT Online Gallery using NEAR smart contract assembly as BE<br/>
+The app was initialized with [create-near-app]<br/>
-My Demo Session about a year ago can be found at: https://youtu.be/9mifhPYdBJs?list=LL&t=2208
+My Demo Session about a year ago can be found at: https://youtu.be/9mifhPYdBJs?list=LL&t=2208<br/>

 Tech Stacks
 ==================